CoderDojoTC/generative-art/docs/01-intro.md

-# Cybersecurity Careers
+# Generative Art

-This page will discuss career opportunities in the Computer Security field.
+This site describes the field of generative art: the process of converting narrative text into images.

-Sample Computer Security Jobs
+Sample Content

-* Application security
-* Data loss prevention
+* What is generative art?
+* Examples of generative art
+* Products that create images from descriptive text
-* Forensics
+* Prompt design
-* Incident response
+* Concepts
-* Network security
+* Bias
-* Security architecture
+* Activities
-* Threat intelligence
+* Glossary
-* Vulnerability management
+* Contacts

 Source: [Types of Cyber Security Roles: Job Growth and Career Paths](https://www.snhu.edu/about-us/newsroom/2020/07/cyber-security-roles)